 The following represents a suggested workflow/steps for closing out your study (i.e. getting to lock) and archiving it.
+Note that the statuses of your Production and Test environments for each study are controlled independently.

 - The Investigator user role at the site level has the ability to sign records.
 The study level user role called “Data Specialist,” can also sign records (if you choose to use it). (more about signing)